International Slavic University G. R. Derzhavin

-International Slavic University — private university located in Sveti Nikole,.
+International Slavic University — private university located in Sveti Nikole, North Macedonia.
 The founder of this higher education institution is Prof. PhD.
 Jordan Gjorčev.

 The university has two campuses in Sveti Nikole and Bitola and has become a home to more than 2000 students.
 The university is composed of five faculties and two institutes (Institute of Engineering Economics and Institute of Culture and Art).
 The university has a scholarship program for all faculties and has organized many events for the students.

 The university is known for its two scientific conferences: International Scientific Dialogue: East-West and International Philosophical Dialogue: "East-West".